garettB/TELUS_IoT_Getting_Started/README.md

 ### Configuring Your IoT Hardware

 The BG96 and X-NUCLEO-IKS01A2 are already connected to each other in the box.
-Ensure that the switch is in the eSIM position.
+Ensure that the switch is in the SIM position.
 Some important parts of the board are below:

 ![alt text](images/sim_details.png)